UWTSD Home - Study With Us - Undergraduate Courses - International Business Management (BA)

-International Business Management (BA)
+International Business Management (Full-time) (BA Hons)

 Are you looking to work outside the UK or undertake a career in a global business?
 This degree programme is designed for you.
 Our International Business Management programme provides a practical and analytical understanding of business and management in the context of the global environment.